Emnabz909/group1.Romi_line_follower/README.md

 ## Project Overview
-The goal of our term project is to create a line following robot that is able to follow a line on a race course with multiple obstacles including: dashed lines, hashed lines, rounded corners, and a wall object to go around.
+The goal of our term project is to create a line following robot that is able to follow a line on a course with multiple obstacles including: dashed lines, hashed lines, rounded corners, and a wall object to go around.
 Once the robot has gone around the course once it must also attempt to go back to the starting point.
 The same code must be able to compete on multiple tracks to prevent presetting variables to know what part of the track you are on and not using feedback from sensors.
 Our project was initially going very well until the hardware bricked and we could not test our wall avoiding or position tracking code.

 ## Our Romi Bot
 ![Romi front](https://github.com/Emnabz909/group1.Romi_line_follower/assets/147099440/93658fca-04e8-4b75-b6b9-9817f8c916fd)